ericlyon/pd-fftease/README.md

 - disarrain~ an interpolating version of disarray~
 - disarray~ a spectral redistribution object
 - drown~ a noise reduction (or increase) object
-- enrich~ oscillator resynthesis with a user-designed waveform
+- enrich~ an oscillator resynthesis with a user-designed waveform
 - ether~ another spectral compositing object
 - leaker~ a sieve-based cross fader
 - mindwarp~ a spectral formant warping object